jwashek/jwashek.github.io/_posts/2021-02-05-How-to-Conquer-the-OSCP.md

 #### Exam Tips:
 **Before the Exam**
+- Thoroughly read the Exam Instructions in the Exam Panel and familiarize yourself with the [Exam Guide](https://help.offensive-security.com/hc/en-us/articles/360040165632-OSCP-Exam-Guide).
 - Take a snapshot.
 Prevent running into issues by ensuring you have a clean snapshot of a known-good working VM.
 - If you're not already subscribed, subscribe to Hack The Box so you have access to the retired machines.
 After this, make sure you add every machine you can from TJ Null's [OSCP-like machines](https://docs.google.com/spreadsheets/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/edit#gid=1839402159).
 Don't be afraid if you have to read walkthroughs or watch video walkthroughs on some of the machines.
 Think of this whole process as the journey instead of just getting the certification.
   - "Practice" the exam.
 Grab 4 random machines from the list at a time, give yourself 24 hours to try and hack into them, and practice writing a report on them.
 Seems like overkill, but it will *really* help you during exam time since you've done it several times already.